mfilmer/python-cli/README.md

 Methods
 -------

-There are only a few public methods, they are:
+The following are the public methods:
 1. addCommand()
 2. setPrompt()
 3. setNoMatch()